Deugz/nb-phd/_build/html/_sources/Science/Amorphous/Discovery_History.md

 <p class="emphase"> Amorphous solid water, is a form of ice that lacks a crystalline structure.
 It is also referred to as non-crystalline, glassy, or vitreous ice.
 Unlike crystalline ice, which has a well-defined periodic arrangement of molecules, ASW is disordered and lacks long-range order (similar to glass)</p>

-The first experimental description of amorphous water ice has been achieved in 1935 by {cite:p}`Burton1935` that deposited water vapor on a copper rod maintained at -155 &#x2103; It has since been an intense subject of research involving multiple characterisation techniques
+The first experimental description of amorphous water ice has been achieved in 1935 by {cite:p}`Burton1935` that deposited water vapor on a copper rod maintained at -155 &#x2103; It has since been an intense subject of research involving multiple characterisation techniques.

+### Jenniskens

+- {cite:p}`Jenniskens1994a`
+- {cite:p}`Jenniskens1994b`

 ### Amorphous Solid Water